Ensure no survivors: stop weeds from setting seed!

 Herbicide resistance is normally present at low frequencies in weed populations before a herbicide is first applied.
 Using any herbicide creates a selection pressure that increases the likelihood that resistant individuals will survive, set seed and therefore pass on their resistance to offspring.

-Resistance has been confirmed in 36 weeds in Australia.
-In cotton growing areas five common grass weeds areas are known to be resistant: awnless barnyard grass, liverseed grass, sweet summer grass, windmill grass and annual ryegrass, and one broadleaf species, flaxleaf fleabane, have developed resistance to glyphosate.
+Resistance has been confirmed in 48 weeds in Australia.
+In cotton growing areas six common grass weeds are known to be resistant to glyphosate - awnless barnyard grass, liverseed grass, sweet summer grass, windmill grass, feathertop Rhodes grass, and annual ryegrass.
+In addition, two broadleaf species - flaxleaf fleabane and sowthistle - have developed resistance to glyphosate.

 Correct weed identification:

 To be able to effectively manage resistance and to decide on an appropriate response weeds need to be correctly identified.
 Herbicide susceptibility can differ between similar weed species hence similar species may respond differently to the herbicide mode of action used.

 Use the Weeds of Australian Cotton app to identify weeds during early growth stages.

 Good record keeping helps to mitigate problems when they occur and enables growers to determine the effectiveness of their management strategies as well as helping to understand why a problem developed.
 Records should be kept for all fields, and include cropping history, GPS locations for weed patches, weed control tactics used and their effectiveness after every operation.